Julie Warner Photography

 Find what suits you first and then

 stretch the budget a little if you have too.

 Find a professional photographer who makes you happy and you

 won't regret it.
 Your Wedding Album/Book is an investment.

 "Ask the Photographer".

 Are they registered with the Inland Revenue as a business.
 Do they have Public Liability & Professional Indemnity insurance.
 Are they members of a recognised Professional Association.
 Do they have qualifications from the Association.
 Do they accept Credit/Debit card payments (EPOS).
 Do they have a Business Bank account.
 If the answer is No to any of these questions, my advice is to think very carefully before you book them.

-I will be your photographer and may have an assistant with me for larger weddings.
-We have approx £20,000 of equipment with us, including backups.
+I will be your photographer as I find working alone is less intrusive on you and your Guests.
 I have my own workflow processing equipment, computers/software.
-I supply a hosted web site, offering viewing and secure protected purchase facilities.
-I offer free 'no obligation' viewings of my Albums at my Studio in Gloucester, so you can see if my photographic style is for you.
-I include a complimentary pre Wedding Studio practice session so you will feel more relaxed in front of the camera on your Wedding Day.
-I contact the Bride & Groom about a week before the Wedding to discuss final details.
-After the event I start the processing and proofing of your photographs and publish a selection to the website gallery.
+I have a secure hosted web site, offering viewing and password protected website Galleries with Album packages.
+No obligation' viewings of my Albums at my Studio in Gloucester, so you can see if my photographic style is for you.
+I will contact you about a week before the Wedding to discuss final details.
+After the event I start the processing and proofing of your photographs.

 "Posed or Candid Photography".